 - Inadequate maintenance of vessels

-When Is a Fatal Drowning Wrongful Death?
+When Is a Fatal Drowning a Wrongful Death Case?

 What Can I Recover from a Fatal Drowning?

-- Medical bills prior to death
+- Families may recover medical bills prior to the death.

 What to Do If You Suffer a Non-Fatal Drowning Injury